OmniLayer/spec/README.md

-# Appendix B – Regulatory and Legal Complience - Know Your Jurisdiction
+# Appendix B – Regulatory and Legal Compliance - Know Your Jurisdiction

 It should be clear by now that the Master Protocol can be used for activities that may be regulated or even prohibited in certain jurisdictions.
 Anyone working on an implementation of the Master Protocol should be very careful to warn users to know and understand the regulatory environment of their jurisdiction and country of residence in order to not break any laws.
 It is up to the user to know the laws of their country, and not (for instance) engage in sports betting in a jurisdiction / country where sports betting is not a legal activity.